moritzmorgenroth/prisma_firebase_usermanagement/README.md

 ## Configuration:

+* Do make sure to not put your personal `.env` file under version control.
+Run `git rm -r --cached .` `git add .
+` and commit to make sure it is removed from your repository clone.
+* Configure the prisma endpoint in your `.env` file to map to your workspace of else have it point to a custom prisma instance.
-If running in production, supply your firebase credentials through the env variables `FIREBASE_CREDS_URL` and `FIREBASE_DATABASE_URL`.
+* If running in production, supply your firebase credentials through the env variables `FIREBASE_CREDS_URL` and `FIREBASE_DATABASE_URL`.
 For local development, put your firebase credentials in a file called `firebase-creds.json` at the root level.

 ## Requirements